physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 directory, in the ``course_data/dsc`` folder.
 If not, you will have been given instructions on how to obtain the data from the course organizers.

-We will start by loading the main DSC data file:
+We will start by loading the main DSC data file for the subject ``patient-03`:

   - ``DSC.nii.gz``